 In GDPR terms, the Respondus Monitor service is a "processor" of your personal information; the licensing institution (e.g. university) is the "controller" of the personal information gathered and processed.
 This means we provide the technology for storing and analyzing the data, but the licensing institution (e.g. instructors; administrators) control the actual use of the data.

 A variety of data are automatically processed during an exam session that uses Respondus Monitor.
-The webcam recording itself goes through an automated "post-processing" step that utilizes facial detection and facial recognition technology to determine: whether the student remained in the video frame, if multiple people appear in the video frame, if the person in the video frame differs from the person who started the exam, and the position of the user's face relative to the webcam recording device.
+The webcam recording itself goes through an automated "post-processing" step that utilizes computer vision technology to determine: whether the student remained in the video frame, if multiple people appear in the video frame, if the person in the video frame differs from the person who started the exam, and the position of the user's face relative to the webcam recording device.

 Respondus Monitor processes other data from the exam session, such as: the date and time the user starts and completes an exam session; the time that each exam question is answered; how much time is spent on each exam question; if/when an answer to an exam question is changed; the quality of the user's internet connection during the exam session (including the time and duration of any internet disconnections); mouse, keyboard and screen activity; the quality of the video recording (in terms of lighting, contrast, movement); and the quality of the audio recording, among other data.

 Respondus Monitor continually tracks the applications and processes that are running on the computing device during an exam session.

 User data may be aggregated, and then individual user data may be compared to the aggregated data to look for patterns or anomalies, such as whether a user spent an unusually long time answering a question relative to other users.